Do I need stairs at all exit doors from a mobile home?

 Friday, September 21, 2018

 Yes, you must provide a safe structure to walk down to the ground from every exterior door, the details of which are specified by the local building code where the home is installed.
+The example below is not acceptable, and especially if the door has been permanently secured, because it eliminates one of the two required emergency exits for a mobile home.

 According to how many steps down it requires to get to the bottom, the structure will be classified as either “stairs” or “steps.”
 Stairs have four or more risers.
 A riser is defined as a vertical section between treads.
 Three or less risers qualify as steps, and have fewer safety requirements.